|

 Actually, serving at NAPO had its perks.
 One day the airforce offered us viewing the Netherlands from the air, in gratitude of NAPO support during the Gulf war.
 At former airforce base Soesterberg we boarded a military plane, so seats were spartan and we had to make do without in-flight service, but the flight was a great experience.
 Also, NAPO always had a philately booth when army, air force or navy opened their gates to the public.
 Especially our first-day covers with commemorative stamps were popular with philatelists.
 During the navy open days we had ourselves a ball in Den Helder.
 The naval base mess alledgedly was the best Indonesian restaurant in the country, so we ate as much as we wanted, not as much as we actually could.

-At the time, during field exercises mailmen were detached to a Supply corps company.
-We set up a field post office at one of their supply points, in a large tent kept comfortable and dry by diesel heaters - unlike the Loonse en Drunense duinen during basic training.
-Supply point command decided the safest place for their big machine gun would be our tent, since it was always guarded.
-Hence I kept that MAG safely under my field bed, sleeping tightly knowing that my post office was armed to the teeth.
+At the time, during field exercises mailmen were detached to a Supply Corps company.
+My men and me set up a field post office at one of the supply points, in a large tent kept comfortable and dry by diesel heaters - unlike the Loonse en Drunense duinen during basic training.
+Supply point command decided the safest place for the company's machine gun would be our tent, since it was always guarded.
+Hence I kept it safely under my field bed, sleeping tightly after burning midnight oil to get all the mail sorted, knowing that my post office was armed to the teeth with UZIs and a MAG.

 Every evening a long column of trucks slowly drove by the supply point to collect for every unit food, fuel and at the last stop, the mail.
-These two weeks we managed to distribute everything despite units relocating or merging with others overnight, except for the mail for some reconnaissance unit.
-There was no shame in this belated delivery as those were commandos trained to operate undetected behind enemy lines.
+We managed to distribute everything despite units relocating or merging with others overnight, except for the mail for some reconnaissance unit that we took back to Utrecht to deliver at the unit's barracks.
+There was no shame in this belated delivery as those were commandos operating undetected behind enemy lines.
 If I could have located them to hand them their mail, I would have earned myself a green baret.
-These two weeks in Germany were a singular experience, and made clear to me the importance of mail for the morale of the troops.

 A considerable part of the Kromhout has been taken over by the University of Utrecht, and the PTT building where I worked has been demolished, though the restaurant where we had our farewell dinner is still there.
 A few years ago, driving past Vught, I left the highway to take a walk on the terrain of the former Isabella kazerne.
 The army left the barracks shortly after my basic training and nowadays the base is a residential area.
-However most buildings, some designated as monuments, are preserved, including the abovementioned entrance.
+Most buildings however, some designated as monuments, are preserved including the abovementioned entrance.
 Apart from memories and experience gained, what is left of my year in the army are a few parafernalia, some photos, and an assortment of philatelic collectables.

 © 2002-2024 J.M. van der Veer (jmvdveer@xs4all.nl)